Den här översättningen är inte klar ännu. Den här sidan är just nu på engelska.

 Summary

-This study tested a drug called ADCT-602 in 37 people with a type of leukemia (B-ALL) that had returned or stopped responding to treatment.
-The drug uses an antibody to target and attack cancer cells.
-The main goals were to find the safest dose and see if it could shrink or eliminate the cancer.
+This study tested a drug called ADCT-602 in 37 people with a type of blood cancer (B-cell acute lymphoblastic leukemia) that had returned or stopped responding to other treatments.
+The drug is a lab-made antibody that targets a protein (CD22) on cancer cells to stop them from growing.
+The study was stopped early, but it aimed to find the safest dose and see if the drug could shrink or eliminate the cancer.

 This is a summary of the original study .
 Summaries may miss details or leave out important information.
 Before applying or accepting participation, make sure you have read and understood the full study.
 Curemydisease.com takes no responsibility whatsoever for anything missed, misunderstood, or acted upon as a result of our summary — we know it does not capture everything.